SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Debate can get boring fast until you've stayed long enough to acquire the taste.
-Sprinkle in stuff like Harry Potter motions, PES related motions (carefully), the sugar daddy motion
+Sprinkle in stuff like Harry Potter motions, PES related motions (carefully), the sugar daddy motion (sr
 - People won't straight up complain to the PES management about this.
 - It can't be sensational enough for a mass forward unless there's a video recording or something, and that's easily preventable.
 - The worst that could happen is people joking about it with their friends from out of debsoc, and that's just free marketing.
-- Through many debates people
+- Through many debates people already know that the debsoc usually debates serious topics, so this won't make the entire soc look unserious.
+- Even if the motion ends up in the hands of PES management, they wouldn't care enough to give serious consequences.
+Our feminism motions about sex positivity and regretting the stigmatization of hookup culture are more risky.